B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/quick_start.rst

 ===========

-The following sections contain information about how to create a schema from scratch and perform allele calling to determine the allelic profiles of a set of strains of interest.
+The following sections contain information about how to create a schema from scratch and perform allele calling to determine the allelic profiles of a set of strains.

 Create a schema
 :::::::::::::::